 Attendance: The attendance policy as outlined in the current BCIT Calendar will be enforced.
 Attendance will be taken at the beginning of each session.
-Students not present at that time will be recorded as absent.

 Illness: A doctor's note is required for any illness causing you to miss assignments, quizzes, tests, projects, or exam.
 At the discretion of the instructor, you may complete the work missed or have the work prorated.